tytydraco/yessleep/out/My_Kids_Halloween_Costume_is_Alive.md

 “Daddy,” she sniffled, “Nick is being bad.”

-Nick – still in his robot costume – had some poor kid in a full-nelson (a wrestling move he’d recently learned).
+Nick – still in his robot costume – had the kid in a full-nelson (a wrestling move he’d recently learned).
 He picked the kid up over his head and started spinning him.
 The poor kid was wailing.

 “Nick!”
 I shouted.
 “Knock it off!”